Jérôme Faissat 11th Apr 2018 2 Min Read

 This question comes back often amongst our customers and partners so we’ve put together this little form to help you select your plug type for your electric car!

 For residential charging, I will only be talking about type 1 (aka SAE J1772) and type 2 (aka Mennekes).
 Broadly speaking type 1 is the standard in Asia and North America and type 2 is the standard in Europe.
 So if your car is from an Asian maker (e.g.: Mitsubishi or Nissan) it’s likely that you’ll need a type 1 connector with your charging station.
 However, it’s not always the case as some manufacturers such as Renault have models which have type 1 and type 2.
 That’s why we’ve put this tool together, so it’s easy to get an answer.

 Good question.
 And the answer is in the cable itself.
 When you buy an electric car and the manufacturer includes a charging cable, it’s usually a mode 2 (potentially mode 1) cable.
 Which can be translated as “a cable that will charge your car slowly”.
 This is because mode 1/ mode 2 cables can be connected to a standard household plug which means that you are limited in the power you can draw directly from the plug.
-If you draw too much power for long period of time then you run the risk of tripping the fuse board, overheating (then fire) and electric shock.
+If you draw too much power for a long period of time then you run the risk of tripping the fuse board, overheating (then fire) and electric shock.

 Without getting into the technical details, you can use the cable that comes with your car if you’re happy to charge slowly.
 If you’re opting for a residential charging station then you’ll only need to know if you need a type 1 or type 2 plug

 Jérôme is the boss of Andersen’s day-to-day managerial and service delivery.
 With extensive experience of retail system development and property and financial services, Jerome has an eye for quality and control.
 When he’s not mapping the future, he loves to talk to customers, drink French wine or speak Mandarin.
 He even finds time to walk his two dogs in the evenings.